 At the plinth level, DPC is provided in the building.

 Dampness is sometimes the presence of moisture or water.
-From the structural point of view, dampness leads to unsafe condition for building.
+From the structural point of view, dampness leads to unsafe conditions for building.

-The materials used for damp proof courses should resist the moisture content.
+The materials used for damp-proof courses should resist moisture content.
 The damp proof course is used based on the site condition on which the building construction rules and the building is constructed.

-DPC is easily available in the market and it is cost effective.
-The selection of damp proof material for various locations shall be shown on the drawing or as by the engineer in charge.
+DPC is easily available in the market and it is cost-effective.
+The selection of damp-proof material for various locations shall be shown on the drawing or by the engineer in charge.